 If you’re looking to specialize in entertainment law, according to Coplan, most large firms have intellectual property and entertainment departments.

-And while many large entertainment-focused firms exist across the country, several top firms offer sports and entertainment law services either exclusively or as part of their interdisciplinary legal services.
+And while many entertainment law firms exist across the country, several top firms also offer sports and entertainment law services as part of their interdisciplinary legal services.
 “Depending on the location, there are numerous boutique firms that practice solely in the entertainment and intellectual property area,” Coplan says.

 How to Get into Entertainment Law